 From the start, metallocene catalysts have been well known for producing mPE with very good comonomer distribution and narrow Molecular Weight Distribution (MWD), and for limitations in Molecular Weight (Mw).
 The poor processing performance from the narrow MWD was for many years a roadblock for exploring the positive aspects with mPE, resulting in a slow market penetration.
 In the recent years however, new catalysts and bimodal polymerisation technology has enabled production of easy processing mPE grades with capabilities for higher Mw, also giving opportunities for more robust HDPE products at higher densities.
 The market for mPE is currently growing faster than ever and also in value added segments.

 The majority of LLDPE and HDPE is produced using heterogeneous catalysts where SiO2 and MgCl2 are the most common catalyst supports.
 Metallocene catalysts are typically impregnated on SiO2 when used in gas phase and slurry processes.
 Although the SiO2 has high surface area and good pore structure, the activity of a heterogeneous metallocene catalyst will be significantly lower than the homogeneous counterpart.

-However, heterogeneous catalyst in gas phase and slurry processes is deeply embedded as a “must have” among the mPE producers to avoid fouling and to obtain the required powder morphology.
+Nevertheless, heterogeneous catalyst in gas phase and slurry processes is deeply embedded as a “must have” among the mPE producers to avoid fouling and to obtain the required powder morphology.

 With Norner Advance M technology a range of metallocene complexes and co-catalysts can safely be used in slurry reactors and only minor modifications to the catalyst feeding system would be required to compensate for the lack of catalyst support.